The Grace of God Has Appeared to All

 Historic Chapel Restoration

-Since 2009 we have been restoring our beautiful chapel, gifted to our parish that year by the Christian Brothers.
-We have received and administered grants of approximately $400,000 so far, and continue to apply for the grants as they become available.
+To date, we have received and administered grants of approximately $400,000 so far, and continue to apply for the grants as they become available.

 EPISTLE BOOK, published by Holy Apostles Orthodox Church